We set the record straight about your top Doctor pay-related questions

 There’s no doubt that Doctors are well paid in Australia, but salaries do vary widely depending on a number of factors.
 These include:

-As a guide, Junior and Middle Grade Doctors can expect a yearly salary of approximately $70,000 to $200,000.
-Specialists and General Practitioners can expect approximately $200,000 to $500,000.
-To find out the salary guide for your specialty, visit our Job Specialties page for more information.
+As a guide, Junior and Middle-Grade Doctors can expect a yearly salary of approximately $76,000 to $200,000.
+Specialists and General Practitioners can expect approximately $200,000 to $300,000+.
+To find out more information about the average salary or pay rates you could expect for your medical specialty, visit our Medical Specialties page for more information.